vicradon/vicradon/README.md

 ## Hi there 👋
 I'm Osinachi.

-I am a developer that values good stories.
+I'm a developer that values good stories.
 I seek to improve the human condition through technology.
 I'm also building a community at Owerri Nigeria.

 ### My blog
 I keep a regular blog on Hashnode.
 Check it out [here](https://vicradon.hashnode.dev).